 April 09, 1965 - The Astrodome opens in Houston.
 Cats (tuxedos, naturally) were used as mousers to clear the new facility of vermin before opening day.

 January 14, 1998 - Researchers in Dallas, Texas present findings about the role a tuxedo cat played at the battle of the Alamo.
 They are promptly laughed out of town when they present an 18 year old Tuxie, at the press conference, calling him the "Texian Tuxedo".
-Two months later the cat was dead and all the evidence and documentation gathered by the researchers was lost in a mysterious fire rumored to have been caused by a squirrel knocking over a lamp in the building where they were stored.
+Two months later the cat went missing and all the evidence and documentation gathered by the researchers was lost in a mysterious fire rumored to have been caused by a squirrel knocking over a lamp in the building where they were stored.

 He was the 8th in the lineage and, with more than 15 years having passed, everyone wondered if he was the last….